jacobpatterson1549/selene-bananas/README.md

 * [Font-Awesome](https://github.com/FortAwesome/Font-Awesome) provides the "copyright", "github," "linkedin", and "gavel" icons on the about page; they were copied from version [5.13.0](https://github.com/FortAwesome/Font-Awesome/releases/tag/5.13.0) to [resources/fa](resources/fa).

 ## Build/Run

+Building the application requires [Go 1.16](https://golang.org/dl/).

+The [Makefile](Makefile) builds and runs the application.
+Run `make` without any arguments to build the server with the client and other resources embedded in it.
+This will likely need to be done before using an IDE in order to generate some files and prepropulate the embedded filesystem used by the the server.

+[Node](https://github.com/nodejs) is needed to run WebAssembly tests.

+Run `make serve` to build and run the application.

 ### Environment configuration